pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

 in Spring, 2016.
 See the `NOAA ESRL HRRR page
 <http://rapidrefresh.noaa.gov/hrrr/>`_ for more information.
 Use the
 HRRR, among others, if you want forecasts for less than 24 hours.
+The HRRR model covers the continental United States.

 .. ipython:: python